zelanko/sql-docs.es-es/docs/t-sql/statements/alter-database-transact-sql.md

 ## <a name="permissions"></a>Permisos

-Requiere el permiso ALTER en la base de datos.
+Debe tener el permiso `ALTER` para la base de datos.

 ## <a name="examples"></a>Ejemplos